Prana Vayus & Pranayama

 1. Prana Vayu - Inward and Forward Moving Breath

 The prÀna vayu is the most fundamental of the five vayus because it encompasses all creation.
-Its movement is inwards and forward, and its location is between the brain and heart.
+Its movement is inward and forward, and its location lies between the brain and the heart.
 It is associated with the air element (cool, light, and mobile) and the Anahata (heart) cakra.
-It is responsible for everything we take in; breath, awareness, perceptions, and nourishment.
+It is responsible for everything we take in: breath, awareness, perceptions, and nourishment.
 Overstimulation and excessive information intake can create imbalanced digestion, poor immunity, breathing or respiratory irregularities, and mental and neurological disorders.

-Pranayama practices that engage this vayu includes the use of the three bandhas and kumbhaka's in ujjayi and viloma along with bhastrika, nÀçÁs shodhana, and bhramari.
+Pranayama practices that engage this vayu include the use of the three bandhas and kumbhakas in ujjayi and viloma, along with bhastrika, nÀçÁs shodhana, and bhramari.

 2. Udana Vayu - Upward-Moving Breath